turingschool-examples/backend_mod_1_prework/day_6/questions.md

 **1. In your own words, what is a Class?**

 A class defines a template for a specific type of object.
-All instances of that class will share the same characteristics (attributes) and be able to do certain actions (methods).
+All instances of that class will share the same characteristics (attributes) and are able to do certain actions (methods).

 **2. In relation to a Class, what is an attribute?**